Post your loglines. Get and give feedback.

 SYNOPSIS:

-Desperate to have her husband released, Raydy approaches lawyer, Michael Reumert.
-His attempts to pay off a Nazi insider to help Paul are refused, stating the risk is too great.
+With Paul facing death, Raydy now understands that fighting for loved ones is worth the consequences.
+She approaches lawyer, Michael Reumert, who attempts to pay off a Nazi insider to help, but is refused; ‘The risk is too great.’
 Reumert introduces a second plan with another insider who has successfully released prisoners from Neuengamme; a mysterious German official known as “Mr. X,” who agrees to try and secure Paul’s release with falsified documents.
 Unknown to Raydy, Mr. X is actually Hermansen, the Gestapo officer overseeing Paul’s case.
-With covert help from Hans, the forged medical paperwork is secretly slipped under a stack of prisoner release forms and signed.
-After months of suffering, Paul is finally returned to Denmark, only to learn the Gestapo has discovered the forged medical paperwork and plans to arrest him again.
+With covert help from Hans, forged medical paperwork is secretly slipped under a stack of prisoner release forms and signed.
+Paul returns to Denmark, hears Gestapo has discovered the forged medical paperwork and plans to arrest him again.
 Narrowly escaping, he flees to Sweden.
-Raydy is warned of her imminent arrest and escapes as well.
+Through Hermansen, Hans informs Reumert of Raydy’s imminent arrest.
+She escapes as well.
+Paul joins Daneforce in Sweden, is present while Allied Officers review the air raid that destroys Shellhouse/Nazi headquarters; an attack that nearly kills Hans.

 Rated this logline